lxc/incus/doc/faq.md

 If starting containers suddenly fails with a cgroup-related error message (`Failed to mount "/sys/fs/cgroup"`), this might be due to running a VPN client on the host.

 This is a known issue for both [Mullvad VPN](https://github.com/mullvad/mullvadvpn-app/issues/3651) and [Private Internet Access VPN](https://github.com/pia-foss/desktop/issues/50), but might occur for other VPN clients as well.
-The problem is that the VPN client mounts the `net_cls` cgroup1 over cgroup2 (which LXD uses).
+The problem is that the VPN client mounts the `net_cls` cgroup1 over cgroup2 (which Incus uses).

 The easiest fix for this problem is to stop the VPN client and unmount the `net_cls` cgroup1 with the following command: